 Note: Producers can not guarantee the appearance of any particular artist, which is always subject to illness and holidays.

-St. Martin’s Theatre, located on West Street in London, opened its gates on 23rd November 1916 with a production of Houp La!, a musical comedy produced by Charles B. Cochran.
-Deisigned by W.G.R., the building was designed as a pair with the Ambassador’s Theatre.
+St. Martin's Theatre, located on West Street in London, opened its gates on 23rd November 1916 with a production of Houp La!, a musical comedy produced by Charles B. Cochran.
+Designed by W.G.R., the building was constructed as a pair with the Ambassadors Theatre.
 After several hit plays throughout the years, including Meet the Wife and R.R.R, the theatre currently houses The Mousetrap.
-The Mousetrap has been staged at Ambassador’s Theatre since 1952, after which it transferred to St. Martin’s Theatre in 1974.

 Seating Capacity: 550